fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 		obj := u.UnstructuredContent()

 		for statusKey, expr := range exprs {
 			// Use CEL to evaluate the expression result, err := cel.ProcessExpr(expr, obj)
 			if err != nil {
 				return nil, err
 			}
 			switch statusKey {
 			case status.CurrentStatus.String():
 			// If the expression evaluates to true, we return the current status case status.FailedStatus.String():
 			// If the expression evaluates to true, we return the failed status case status.InProgressStatus.String():
 			// If the expression evaluates to true, we return the reconciling status }
 		}
 	}
 }
 ````

-The generic status reader will be used by the `statusPoller` provided to the `reconciler`
+The CEL status reader will be used by the `statusPoller` provided to the kustomize-controller `reconciler`
-to compute the status of the resources for the registered custom resources `kind`.
+to compute the status of the resources for the registered custom resources GVKs.

-We will provide a `CEL` environment that will use the Kubernetes CEL library to
-evaluate the `CEL` expressions.
+We will implement a `CEL` environment that will use the Kubernetes CEL library to evaluate the `CEL` expressions.

-### StatusPoller configuration

-The `reconciler` holds a `statusPoller` that is used to compute the status of the
-resources during the `healthCheck` phase of the reconciliation.
-The `statusPoller`
-is configured with a list of `statusReaders` that are used to compute the status
-of the resources.

-The `statusPoller` is not configurable once instantiated.
-This means
-that we cannot add new `statusReaders` to the `statusPoller` once it is created.
-This is a problem for custom resources because we need to be able to add new
-`statusReaders` for each new custom resource that is declared in the `Kustomization`
-object's `customHealthChecksExprs` field.
-Fortunately, the `cli-utils` library has
-been forked in the `fluxcd` organization and we can make a change to the `statusPoller`
-exposed the `statusReaders` field so that we can add new `statusReaders` to it.

-The `statusPoller` used by `kustomize-controller` will be updated for every reconciliation
-in order to add new polling options for custom resources that have a `CustomHealthChecksExprs`
-field defined in their `Kustomization` object.

-### K8s CEL Library

-The `K8s CEL Library` is a library that provides `CEL` functions to help in evaluating
-`CEL` expressions on `Kubernetes` objects.

-Unfortunately, this means that we will need to follow the `K8s CEL Library` releases
-in order to make sure that we are using the same version of the `CEL` library as
-`Kubernetes`.
-As of the time of writing this RFC, the `K8s CEL Library` is using the
-`v0.16.1` version of the `CEL` library while the latest version of the `CEL` library
-is `v0.18.2`.
-This means that we will need to use the `v0.16.1` version of the `CEL`
-library in order to be able to use the `K8s CEL Library`.

 ## Implementation History

-See current POC implementation under https://github.com/souleb/kustomize-controller/tree/cel-based-custom-health